ShiviMiller/data-tracker/README.md

 4. http://127.0.0.1:5000/get_data
    - Returning a dict with all the metrics as keys and prices (with get_price's pattern) as values

-### Also, you can cleaning the data with this POST query:
+### Also, you can clean the data with this POST query:

 - http://127.0.0.1:5000/restart_data